visitbethel/docker-enabler/README.md

 Building image using `Dockerfile`
 ---------------------------------
-This enabler allows you to build an image using `Dockerfile` before running a container, but you are required to pulling down any base image(s) that is required on a `Docker host` since this is security-sensitive operation.
+This enabler allows you to build an image using `Dockerfile` before running a container, but you are required to pulling down beforehand any base image(s) that is required on a `Docker host` since this is security-sensitive operation.

-`TIBCO Silver Fabric 5.7`'s `Puppet and Chef support` for a Silver Fabric component maybe use for this purpose.
+`TIBCO Silver Fabric 5.7`'s [Puppet and Chef support] for a Silver Fabric component maybe use for this purpose.
 You may also use any other CM toolings of your choice.
 Typically, doing a `Dockerfile` build for production on the fly is discouraged as `Docker hosts` may not have access to Internet or may face other security, permission or unforeseen build issues.

 ***Note***:
-When a build is initiated on more than one engines on a given `Docker host`, the build process is serialized so that the same image is not being build twice.
+When a `Dockerfile` build is initiated on more than one engines on a given `Docker host` for a Silver Fabric component, the build process is serialized so that the same image is not being build twice.

 Pulling images from `Docker Hub` or private registries
 ------------------------------------------------------